KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 > Dealing with retina displays is a pain in the ass.

 Let me tell you this: dealing with retina displays is a pain in the ass.
 God, this is so annoying.
-I don't even know why we came to have such a thing...
-Did we really need it?
+I don't even know why we came to have such a thing… Did we really need it?
 In any case, this so-called "feature" involves a lot of things like:

 - having to deal with more files for every image,
 - having to deal with big files that can be heavy,
 - having to deal with more CSS and/or JavaScript to handle convertion between retina and not-retina.

-There are quite a few ways to handle graphics on retina displays and it is no surprise most of them include getting rid off images when possible by using SVG, CSS, fonts, canvas...
-When it comes to real images, the number of solutions get lower: replace with CSS or replace with JavaScript.
+There are quite a few ways to handle graphics on retina displays and it is no surprise most of them include getting rid off images when possible by using SVG, CSS, fonts, canvas… When it comes to real images, the number of solutions get lower: replace with CSS or replace with JavaScript.
 Or do nothing which is a solution I highly considered.

-CSS image replacement within `@media` blocks can work great... if you deal with background-images.
+CSS image replacement within `@media` blocks can work great… if you deal with background-images.
 It is even simpler with a preprocessor thanks to clever mixins ([HiDPI](https://github.com/kaelig/hidpi) for Sass, [Retina.less](https://github.com/imulus/retinajs/blob/master/src/retina.less) for LESS).

 But when you only have `img` tags, you can't do it with CSS only.
 So you start looking for a JavaScript solution and hopefully you find [RetinaJS](https://imulus.github.io/retinajs/) which is a great little script to handle high-density displays image convertion.